What Is Comprehensive Insurance and Do I Need It?

 If your car is stolen and you have comprehensive insurance, your insurance provider will help you buy a new car.
 Depending on your policy, you’ll either receive the actual cash value or the replacement cost value of the car.
 If your policy includes replacement cost value, the insurance company will reimburse you for the cost of a new car that is the same make and model as your original vehicle.

-How much is comprehensive insurance?
+How much does comprehensive insurance cost?

 Do you need comprehensive coverage?